Hugius/FabiEngine3D/doc/PHYSICS.md

 ## 1.3 Camera vs Terrain Entity

-- FabiEngine3D supports collision (detection + response) between the camera and the terrain.
+- FabiEngine3D supports collision (detection + response) between the camera and the terrain entity.
 - The camera has a custom minimum distance to the camera.

 ## 2. Raycasting